 Burnham-on-Sea & Highbridge Town Council is the local authority for the two towns of Burnham-on-Sea & Highbridge.
-It is the third tier of local government after Somerset County Council and Sedgemoor District Council.
+It is the second tier of local government after Somerset Council .

 The Council year runs from May to April and it is at the Annual Meeting of the Town Council in May that the Town Mayor is elected for the year.
 The Mayor is the chairman of the Council.